Today’s busy professionals can rarely find enough time to do all their errands, and that’s where you come in, with a business able to check afew ...

 With minimal investment, you can run your business from home to keep costs low, and charge 15-20 percent of the total budget for the event.
 The biggest hurdle will be getting those first few clients, and for that you’ll probably want to set up an appealing website and launch a strong marketing and promotional campaign.

 In the podcast era, you might have thought that blogs had gone out of style.
 You would be wrong.
 More than 2 million blog posts go online every day, and after years of steady growth, the US is home to about 32 million blogs.

-26. Resume Writing
+25. Resume Writing

 If you think babysitting is just for teenage girls, think again.
-It’s a chance to make good money while making a real difference — helping out families in need and shaping and caring for young minds.
+It’s a chance to make good money on the side while making a real difference — helping out families in need and shaping and caring for young minds.
 It can also be a lot of fun!
 What could be better than that?

 Childcare is a growing industry that offers a variety of opportunities for the entrepreneur.
 You could babysit in your free time to add another income stream.
 Your first step should be to register with your local government as a provider of childcare services, and once that’s done nail down your service offerings and prices and start your marketing.